 Eat seasonal and local.
 Foods in-season best suit your body’s changing seasonal needs and foods grown close to home don’t lose as many nutrients traveling to your store.
 (Better for the environment too.)

-Eat at least some of your food raw.
+Eat some of your food raw.
 Raw foods still have their enzymes intact and that gives your body’s enzymes less work to do.
 Not everyone is suited to a completely raw foods diet because it takes more energy to digest raw.
 (A therapeutic diet may specify cooked vegetables.)

 Cut yourself some slack.
 If you fall off the wagon and eat a meal that is terribly unhealthy, don’t beat yourself up.
 We are all human and can be in situations that make our health objective take a back seat (like the State Fair or Thanksgiving).
 Just know that the next meal is an opportunity to try again and that it gets easier with practice.
 And don’t think that anything that tastes good is automatically bad for you.
 This study showed that even milk chocolate, especially eaten in the morning may lower blood sugar and lead to a reduced waist size.

 Supplement.
 Because our food supply is depleted in nutrients and because the challenges of modern life require more, most authorities now agree that dietary supplements are very beneficial even for those who eat a very healthful diet.
 Read more about nutritional supplements.